128technology/docs/docs/config_service_health.md

 The reachability manager provides a REST API for setting, getting, and deleting probe state.
 Note that the state is cleared when the probe-type becomes disabled.

 If any probe sets state to down for the service-path, the path is marked as down.
 The path may still periodically become up to allow organic traffic for one interval as it exits the hold-down period.
-Each service-path has a pointer back to the manager state.
 This can be seen through the `show service-path` command.

 For the REST API, either (service-route + service) or (network-interface) must be given.
 Network-interface may map to more than one service-route.
 One service-route may map to multiple service-paths.

-### ICMP Probe Profile
+### ICMP Probe

-The default probe provided is an ICMP based health probe to detect the liveliness of the remote endpoint.
+The default probe is an ICMP based health probe to detect the liveliness of the remote endpoint.
 Below is a sample config:

 The probe-name for the REST API is `128T-icmp-probe`.